I’m an entrepreneur, life coach, and unshakable optimist, dedicated to helping you bring your great work into the world.

 During that process of “figuring myself out” I did everything from janitorial work to stocking shelves and serving food.

-I must have liked it, because I followed that path for years, eventually earning my Master’s in clinical psych.
+I must have liked it, because I followed that path for years, eventually earning my Master’s in Clinical Psychology.

 Without a doubt, this was a time of incredible personal growth for me.
 I was writing a ton (mostly for a thesis I needed to complete), and through this inquiry had developed quite an obsession with the science of happiness and the emerging field of positive psychology.

 As a licensed counselor, I had the sacred privilege of helping people work through their history, heal the broken parts of their story, and bring them closer to joy.
 Something I still love to this day.